 One of the most prominent applications of survey research is election polling.
-In election years, much of the polling by Pew Research Center focuses on people’s engagement in the election, opinions about the candidates, views of the campaign and voter preferences.
+In election years, much of the polling by Pew Research Center focuses on people’s issue preferences, engagement in the election, opinions about the candidates, views of the campaign and voter preferences.
 Even in the so-called “off years,” many of our polls include questions about party identification, past voting behavior or voter reactions to events.

 Although election polls attract a great deal of attention for their ability to predict the outcome of elections, their most important function is to help journalists and citizens understand the meaning of the campaign and the election.
 Polls help to explain, among other things, what issues are important, how candidate qualities may affect voters’ decisions, and how much support there is for particular policy changes.

 Determining voter preference among the candidates running for office would appear to be a relatively simple task: just ask them who they are going to vote for on Election Day.
 In fact, differences in how this question is asked and where it is placed in the questionnaire can affect the results.
 While most voters have usually made up their minds and are not likely to be affected by how the question is posed, many people have given less thought to the campaign or are genuinely ambivalent about the choices.
 For these voters, certain features of the question can make a difference.